blambright/qstylizer/doc/introduction.rst

 What are the advantages?
 Ease of use and cleaner code.
 There is no need to worry about scope operators, brackets, and semi-colons.

+*qstylizer* makes it easy to query values of a stylesheet, if necessary.